-If you wish to change your major to something other than engineering, you need to complete a Change of School Application form.
-Forms are available in the Engineering Student Success Office or at www.registrar.ku.edu.
-Completed forms should be turned in to the School in which you wish to change.
+If you wish to change your major to something other than engineering, you need to complete a Change of School Application form at www.registrar.ku.edu.

 Curriculum Changes

 When degree requirements are revised, students already admitted to that degree and making normal progress toward that degree generally have two options: (1) change to the revised curriculum, or (2) continue under the curriculum in effect when entering the degree program.
 If no additional time is needed for completion, it is generally advisable to choose the new curriculum.